Personal Social Health & Economic Education (PSHE)

 Implementation

 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability or additional needs, to flourish.
 We provide a stimulating learning environment that engages children of all abilities and instils in them a love of learning.
+Our work during PHSE sessions go hand in hand with our school values of Respect, kindness, aspiration, joy, resilience and courage.
+Each unit helps us all to recognise these values in ourselves and others.

 We have an enthusiastic, democratically elected school council who represent their classes and school community by;